Benin Punitive Expedition

 In your book you wondered several times about how history would view British intervention in Benin during this critical period of Making of the Modern World.
 Would it be seen as a good thing or a bad thing?
 I can tell you 120 years on, that the jury is still out on that one.
 But the overwhelming evidence is currently leaning towards good.
 Today, thanks to all the efforts of the past generations, the world is one giant e-page with the advancement of the internet and the World Wide Web.

 Knowing your disposition, you would probably have kept detailed record for future generations on that subject (WWW) too.
+We now know that you embellish and include misinformation.
+So your report will have to be viewed with caution.

 Regarding the contents of your book, there are several issues that I would like to pick a bone with you on: